mas-chat/mas/README.md

 ![Screenshot](http://i.imgur.com/dlagvoY.gif)

-*NOTE:* Code in master branch requires a node compiled with V8 4.9!
-Use: https://github.com/nodejs/node/pull/4722
+**NOTE: The project is currently under a big refactor.
+Code in master branch probably doesn't even start.**

 *NOTE:* Redis database format will change before 1.0 release.
 Supported migration tool is not guaranteed.
 After 1.0 release, mas becomes suitable for the general use.